Actinidia arguta: Cultivation techniques

 The fast-growing, climbing, twining vine (bine) is very hardy (hence the name hardy kiwi), and is capable of surviving slow temperature drops to −45 °C, and summer temperatures exceeding 37 °C, although young shoots can be vulnerable to frost in the spring.
 The vines need a frost-free growing season of about 150 days, but are not damaged by late freezes, provided that temperature changes are sufficiently gradual to allow plants to acclimate.
 Indeed, a period of winter chill is necessary for successful cultivation.
 However, rapid freezes kill off buds and split vines.
 The vines can also be grown in low-chill areas.

 While hardy kiwi may be grown directly from seeds (germination time is about one month), propagating from cuttings is also possible.
 Growing from seeds needs a period of cold stratification of one to two months to germinate.
 Hardy kiwi cuttings may be grafted directly onto established kiwifruit rootstock, or rooted themselves.

 In domestic cultivation, a trellis may be used to encourage horizontal growth for easy maintenance and harvesting; however, vines grow extremely quickly and require a strong trellis for support.
 Each vine can grow up to 20 ft in a single season, given ideal growing conditions.
 For commercial planting, placement is important: plants can tolerate partial shade, but yields are optimized with full sunlight.
 Hardy kiwi vines consume large volumes of water; therefore, they are usually grown in well-drained, acidic soils to prevent root rot.

 Pollination and harvest

 For vines to bear fruit, both male and female plants must be present to enable pollination.
 A male pollinator can enable six female producers to fruit.
 Flowering typically occurs in late spring (May in the Northern Hemisphere) starting in the third year of growth.
 If flowers become frost-burned, however, no fruit production will occur during the remainder of the year.

 An autumn harvest is standard among all varieties; within this, actual harvest times are highly dependent on local climate and the specific cultivar grown.
-Each individual vine can produce up to 100 pounds of fruit per year, but average annual yield is roughly 50 lb per vine.
+Each individual female vine can produce up to 100 pounds of fruit per year, but average annual yield is roughly 50 lb per vine.
 Both fruit size and total yield are highly cultivar-dependent.
 Fruit left to ripen on the vine has an 18 to 25% sugar content at time of harvest.
+Some hardy kiwifruit varieties may benefit from harvesting after a frost, a form of bletting.